 If you live near Inwood, and you’re running low on paper towels, almond milk, and chicken fingers, the answer is Park Terrace Deli.
 They also have some other basic groceries like ice cream, eggs, and toothpaste, as well as a huge selection of sandwiches and snacks that you can eat while you try to learn how to make your own sandwiches by watching YouTube tutorials.

 In Flatiron, Sous Vide Kitchen is selling all sorts of things by the pound.
 Pulled pork, for example, as well as chicken, tofu, roasted mushrooms, and vegan samosas.
 They also have plenty of sauces, spreads, fresh produce, and meal kits for up to four people.
-This place is open for pickup and delivery Monday through Friday, and you can either call 646-895-9232 or email contact@SVKfoodhall.com to place your order.
+This place is open for pickup and delivery weekdays from 10am to 7pm, and you can either call 646-895-9232 or email contact@SVKfoodhall.com to place your order.

 Along with its regular menu of fried Italian snacks and filling entrees, Cremini’s is currently offering a bunch of different food and drink combinations that’ll cover you for multiple meals.
 They range from cheese and charcuterie plates, to huge spreads of fully prepared dishes, like fettuccine with bechamel, bacon cheeseburgers with fries, and Italian donuts filled with custard.
 Many of the specials include bottles of wine, so make sure to add a side of fried Ascolana olives filled with minced meats, which are some of our favorite drinking snacks around.

-The Fly, a wine bar/restaurant in Clinton Hill from the same people behind Hart’s, is also doing an online shop with pickup on Wednesdays.
+The Fly, a wine bar/restaurant in Clinton Hill from the same people behind Hart’s, is also doing an online shop with pick-ups starting at 5pm.
 Take a look at the website to see the selection.
 Whatever you go with, we strongly suggest you get a whole, ready-to-roast chicken so that you can, at some point, close your eyes and pretend you’re eating the delicious chicken they serve at The Fly.

 There are a bunch of locations of Wonder Bagels around Jersey City, all of which deliver until 3pm every day.
 Not only is it a good option if you want a pumpernickel bagel with Taylor Ham, egg, and cheese, but also if you want to stock up on the basics.
 You can order fresh bagels by the baker’s dozen, various types of cream cheese in bulk, and fresh-sliced lox by the pound.

 Rezdora has pasta dinner kits available for pick-up, like a $40 package that includes dry pasta for two with your choice of pomodoro, duck ragu, and vegetarian mushroom ragu.
 They also have tiramisu, gelato, and their entire list of Northern Italian wines at retail value.
-To get yours, fill out the form on their website, then strategize the best walking route to Flatiron.
+To get yours, fill out the form on their website here.

 In addition to their Thai food and entrees like steak and seared salmon, Lovely Day in Nolita is also selling a variety of groceries that you can order over your usual delivery platforms.
-They have a small selection of stuff ranging from baked beans to toilet paper, in addition to essentials such as Pocky and oat milk.
+They have a selection of stuff ranging from eggs to ramen packets and whole wheat challah, in addition to essentials such as Pocky.
+Check out the options here.